2014 IndyCar Series: Schedule

 The 2014 IndyCar Series schedule was formally announced on NBC Sports Network's INDYCAR Championship Preview Show on October 17, 2013.
 The schedule consisted of eighteen races, hosted across 15 tracks and 14 venues.
 Included were three doubleheader events, in Detroit, Houston and Toronto.
 Also new was a race on the Indianapolis Motor Speedway revised road course to kick off the month of May festivities.
 The IndyCar Triple Crown featured the three 500-mile races, at Indianapolis, Pocono and Fontana, and offered a $1,000,000 bonus to a driver if they won all three events, with a $250,000 consolation prize if a driver won two of the three events.
 Neither prize was ultimately claimed.

-This was the first season since 2002 that the IndyCar Series did not feature international races outside of the Unites States of America and Canada after the removal of Surfers Paradise (Australia) in 2009, Motegi (Japan) in 2012 and Saõ Paulo (Brazil) in 2014.
+This was the first season since 2002 that the IndyCar Series did not feature international races outside of the United States of America and Canada after the removal of Surfers Paradise (Australia) in 2009, Motegi (Japan) in 2012 and São Paulo (Brazil) in 2014.